camillefrancq/sml5202-final-francq/page2.md

 <img src="https://image.flaticon.com/icons/png/512/72/72388.png" alt="DESCRIPTION OF IMAGE" style="width:70px;height:70px;" align="right">
 <p>
+Whether you’re looking for a weekend break or a longer trip, Belgium has a lot to offer to tourists.
 Belfries, castles, crazy carnivals, Tintin and Trappist beers..Why would someone not want to visit Belgium?
+Belgium is mostly known for its delicious chocolates, its fries and a wide array of beers.
+However, Belgium is more than just a few Trappist beers and some crispy fries.
 </p>
 <br>
 <hr>